← Integrations

 5. Save the running configuration.
 Run save ns config, or the renewal disappears on the next reboot.
 Then repeat on every appliance that doesn't share HA config.

 Every one of these steps is manual, and NetScaler won't repeat any of them for you when the certificate renews.
-With lifetimes shrinking to 47 days, installation stops being an annual chore and becomes a recurring task: eight times a year, on every MPX, VPX, and SDX you run.
+With lifetimes shrinking to 47 days, installation stops being an annual chore and becomes a recurring task: twelve times a year, on every MPX, VPX, and SDX you run.
 Miss one and Citrix Gateway greets remote workers with an expired certificate.

 At 47 days, automation is the only sustainable way to run NetScaler certificates.
 Here's how CertKit does it.